LTV analysis for Shopify Store - How to calculate LTV? Skip to content

 However, retention rates can vary considerably based on factors such as industry, product category, and customer demographics.
 For instance, a subscription-based business may have a significantly higher retention rate than a business selling one-time purchases.

-Good Shopify store Lifetime Value
+Good Shopify store lifetime value

 Your customer lifetime value (LTV) represents the total amount of money that a customer is expected to spend on your Shopify store throughout their entire relationship with your business.